 In Fall 2015, DOEE proudly launched the Green Fellows Program.
 The Green Fellows Program is a leadership development program in the fields of energy and environment.
-This Fellowship is a paid opportunity for graduate students attending local-area higher education institutions and DC residents enrolled in local-area graduate programs.
+This Fellowship is a competitive, paid opportunity for graduate students attending local-area higher education institutions or DC residents enrolled in local-area graduate programs in the Washington Metropolitan area.
 Fellowship opportunities may be available in DOEE's five administrations and the front office:

 - Energy Administration (EA)